Key Concepts

 Share

-A Manila share is the fundamental resource unit allocated by the Shared File System service.
-It represents an allocation of a persistent, readable, and writable filesystem that can be accessed by OpenStack compute instances, or clients outside of OpenStack (depending on deployment configuration).
-The underlying connection between the consumer of the share and the Manila service providing the share can be achieved with a variety of protocols, including NFS and CIFS (protocol support is dependent on the Manila driver deployed and the selection of the end user).
+A Manila share is the fundamental resource allocated by the Shared File System service.
+It represents a persistent, readable, and writable file system that can be accessed by OpenStack compute instances or by clients outside of OpenStack, depending on the deployment configuration.
+The connection between the share consumer and the Manila service can use various protocols, including NFS and CIFS.
+Protocol support depends on the deployed Manila driver and the end user’s selection.

 Warning

-A Manila share is an abstract storage object that may or may not directly map to a “share” concept from the underlying backend provider of storage.
+A Manila share is an abstract storage object that may or may not directly map to a “share” concept from the underlying storage backend.

-Manila shares can be identified uniquely through a UUID assigned by the Manila service at the time of share creation.
-A Manila share may also be optionally referred to by a human-readable name, though this string is not guaranteed to be unique within a single tenant or deployment of Manila.
+Manila shares are uniquely identified by a UUID assigned at creation.
+A share may also have a human-readable name, but this name is not guaranteed to be unique within a tenant or Manila deployment.

-The actual capacity provisioned in support of a Manila share resides on a single Manila backend within a single resource pool.
+The actual capacity provisioned for a Manila share resides on a single Manila backend within a single resource pool.

 Backend

-A Manila backend is the configuration object that represents a single provider of resource pools upon which provisioning requests for shared file systems may be fulfilled.
+A Manila backend is a configuration object that represents a single provider of resource pools used to fulfill provisioning requests for shared file systems.
 A Manila backend communicates with the storage system through a Manila driver.
-Manila supports multiple backends to be configured and managed simultaneously (even with the same Manila driver).
+Multiple backends can be configured and managed simultaneously, even when using the same Manila driver.

 Note

-A single Manila backend may be defined in the [DEFAULT] stanza of manila.conf; however, NetApp recommends that the enabled_share_backends configuration option be set to a comma-separated list of backend names, and each backend name have its own configuration stanza with the same name as listed in the enabled_share_backends option.
-Refer to the section called “Theory of Operation: Manila.conf” for an example of the use of this option.
+A single Manila backend may be defined in the [DEFAULT] stanza of manila.conf.
+However, NetApp recommends setting the enabled_share_backends configuration option to a comma-separated list of backend names, with each backend having its own configuration stanza named as listed in the enabled_share_backends option.
+See the section “Theory of Operation: Manila.conf” for an example.

 Storage Pools

-With the Kilo release of OpenStack, Manila has introduced the concept of “storage pools”.
-The backend storage may present one or more logical storage resource pools from which Manila will select as a storage location when provisioning shares.
-In releases prior to Kilo, NetApp’s Manila drivers contained some logic that determined which aggregate a Manila share would be placed into; with the introduction of pools, all scheduling logic is performed completely within the Manila scheduler.
+With the Kilo release of OpenStack, Manila introduced the concept of “storage pools.”
+The backend storage may present one or more logical storage resource pools from which Manila selects a storage location when provisioning shares.
+In releases prior to Kilo, NetApp’s Manila drivers included logic to determine which aggregate a share would be placed in.
+With the introduction of pools, all scheduling logic is handled entirely by the Manila scheduler.

 Important

-For NetApp’s Manila drivers, before Xena release, a Manila storage pool is an aggregate defined within ONTAP.
-From Xena release, the storage pool can be either an aggregate (FlexVol provisioning) or a set of aggregates (FlexGroup provisioning, see Deployment Choice: Utilizing FlexGroup Pool).
+For NetApp’s Manila drivers, before the Xena release, a Manila storage pool is an aggregate defined within ONTAP.
+From the Xena release onward, the storage pool can be either an aggregate (for FlexVol provisioning) or a set of aggregates (for FlexGroup provisioning; see Deployment Choice: Utilizing FlexGroup Pool).

 Driver

-A Manila driver is a particular implementation of a Manila backend that maps the abstract APIs and primitives of Manila to appropriate constructs within the particular storage solution underpinning the Manila backend.
+A Manila driver is a specific implementation of a Manila backend that maps the abstract APIs and primitives of Manila to the appropriate constructs within the underlying storage solution.

 Caution

 A Manila share type is an abstract collection of criteria used to characterize Manila shares.
-They are most commonly used to create a hierarchy of functional capabilities that represent a tiered level of storage services; for example, a cloud administrator might define a premium share type that indicates a greater level of performance than a basic share type, which would represent a best-effort level of performance.
+Share types are commonly used to create a hierarchy of functional capabilities that represent different tiers of storage service.
+For example, a cloud administrator might define a premium share type for higher performance and a basic share type for best-effort performance.

-The collection of criteria is specified as a list of key/value pairs, which are inspected by the Manila scheduler when determining which resource pools are able to fulfill a provisioning request.
-Individual Manila drivers (and subsequently Manila backends) may advertise arbitrary key/value pairs (also referred to as capabilities) to the Manila scheduler for each pool, which are then compared against share type definitions when determining which pool will fulfill a provisioning request.
+The criteria are specified as key/value pairs, which the Manila scheduler inspects to determine which resource pools can fulfill a provisioning request.
+Individual drivers and backends may advertise arbitrary key/value pairs (capabilities) to the scheduler for each pool.
+These are compared against share type definitions to determine which pool will fulfill a provisioning request.

 Extra Spec

-An extra spec is a key/value pair, expressed in the style of key=value.
-Extra specs are associated with Manila share types, so that when users request shares of a particular share type, the shares are created on pools within storage backends that meet the specified criteria.
+An extra spec is a key/value pair, expressed as key=value.
+Extra specs are associated with Manila share types.
+When users request shares of a particular share type, the shares are created on pools within storage backends that meet the specified criteria.

 Note

-The list of default capabilities that may be reported by a Manila driver and included in a share type definition include:
+The default capabilities that may be reported by a Manila driver and included in a share type definition include:

 • share_backend_name: The name of the backend as defined in manila.conf

-• vendor_name: The name of the vendor who has implemented the driver (e.g. NetApp)
+• vendor_name: The name of the vendor who implemented the driver (e.g., NetApp)

 For a table of NetApp supported extra specs, refer to Table 6.10, “NetApp supported Extra Specs for use with Manila Share Types”.